sreeramraghu04/sted-revision/latestrevision/findOption.md

 36. what does jwt mean
     - javascriptwebtoken

-37. which mongoDB method is used to retrieve asingle document
+37. which mongoDB method is used to retrieve a single document
     - findOne()

 38. which method is used to store data in the browser permanently